learn-co-curriculum/dsc-coding-logistic-regression-from-scratch/README.md

 ## Summary

 Congratulations!
 You just coded logistic regression from the ground up using NumPy!
 With this, you should have a fairly deep understanding of logistic regression and how the algorithm works!
-In the upcoming labs, we'll continue to explore this from a few more angles, plotting our data along with the decision boundary for our predictions.
+In the upcoming labs, you'll continue to explore this from a few more angles, plotting our data along with the decision boundary for our predictions.